-The environment and people can both spread the coronavirus, it is advised to use cloth or medical masks and PPEs.
-Regular conduct of RT-PCR testing has also proven to reduce contamination among people.
-Regular temperature testing is also being done at university campuses to reduce transmission potential.
-Contact tracing is also being done to help people diagnosed with COVID-19 get referrals for services and resources they may need to isolate.
-Such practices are being exemplified in all participating institutions and are compliant with mandates concerning COVID-19 prevention, based on the Joint Memorandum Circular No. 20-04-A Series of 2020 released by DOLE and DTI.

-In terms of programmatic capacitation, the participants in this research reported that they have been informed of mental health and psychosocial support services by their institution.
+The environment and people can both spread the coronavirus, it is advised to use cloth or medical masks17 and PPEs18.
+Regular conduct of RT-PCR testing has also proven to reduce contamination among people.19 Regular temperature testing20 is also being done at university campuses to reduce transmission potential.21 Contact tracing is also being done to help people diagnosed with COVID-19 get referrals for services and resources they may need to isolate.22 Such practices are being exemplified in all participating institutions and are compliant with mandates concerning COVID-19 prevention, based on the Joint Memorandum Circular No. 20-04-A Series of 2020 released by DOLE and DTI.2 mental health and psychosocial support services by their institution.
 This was in coordination with government agency units, similar to those adopted in other countries such as Kenya, South Africa, Cameroon, Uganda, and Tanzania that developed and implemented guidelines, based on WHO recommendations, for mental health and psychosocial support services.
-However, they provided such services to health workers, COVID-19 patients, and communities at risk only.
-On the other hand, flexible work arrangements had overtaken traditional workspace/time routines due to COVID-19 and could be utilized by human resource practitioners as a tool to reduce employee turnover, while other studies show that such arrangements have resulted to workers searching for jobs with more stable schedules and income as a response to unexpected expenses.
+However, they provided such services to health workers, COVID-19 patients, and communities at risk only.21 On the other hand, flexible work arrangements had overtaken traditional workspace/time routines due to COVID-19 and could be utilized by human resource practitioners as a tool to reduce employee turnover23, while other studies^{24,25} show that such arrangements have resulted to workers searching for jobs with more stable schedules and income as a response to unexpected expenses.
 Garg et al.26 reported that telemedicine systems and services have taken a major role in epidemiological surveillance, timely referral, and primary health care delivery during the COVID-19 pandemic, which were reflected by the participants.
-Yet, occupational health and safety services resonate in most academic institutions, unlike those workers in the maritime industry.
+Yet, occupational health and safety services resonate in most academic institutions, unlike those workers in the maritime industry.27